mksm1228/STAT545-participation/README.md

 ---
 # STAT 545-participation

 Welcome to my STAT545 Participation Repository.
-The links to the files from each class meeting are posted below.
+I have placed the files for each class meeting into their corresponding folders.
+For example, files for cm002 will be in a folder called "cm002."
+For ease of access, the links to the files required from each class meeting are posted below.

 **Class Meeting 1: Introduction to STAT545 and Github**
 - [x] Register a Github account